Constitution of Uruguay of 1942

 The fourth Constitution of Uruguay was in force between 1942 and 1952.

-Approved in a referendum on 29 November 1942, it replaced the previous constitutional text, which had been in force since 1934.
+It was the product of a "constitutional coup" led by President Alfredo Baldomir, who dissolved the General Assembly in February 1942.
+Approved in a referendum on 29 November 1942 with 77% of the vote, it replaced the previous constitutional text.
+The new constitution dismantled the power-sharing mechanisms of the 1934 charter, such as mandatory coparticipation in ministries and an arbitrarily divided Senate.